cyberconnecthq/cyberconnect-docs-v2/versioned_docs/version-V2/guides/mutation/middleware-subscribe.md

 1. First, data should be presented to the user in a readable format when signing from the wallet.
 To do that you’ll need to call the `createSetSubscribeDataTypedData` API that takes care of this.

     If you’re unfamiliar with typed data, you can read more about it [here](https://eips.ethereum.org/EIPS/eip-712).

     This API sets the parameters for subscribing such as `tokenURI` and `middleware` so when a user subscribes to this profile, the Middleware will be triggered and the NFT minted will have the specified Token URI.

     In this example we are setting the `subscribePaid` middleware which will require the user to pay a fee to subscribe to the profile.<br/>
     To view a full list of supported middlewares check out the [Middleware](/concepts/middleware) guide.

-:::tip
+:::caution

 This API requires `Authorization` header with the `Bearer` token.
 You can learn more about it [here](/guides/authentication/user-login).